Sign up FAQs

 How much do I have to fundraise?

 We don’t have a minimum fundraising target, but we encourage you to try to raise as much as you can.
 This is because we find that those who do, get the most out of the adventure, truly connecting with the community and the people whose lives are changing thanks to their donations.
 Money goes a long way in Uganda, and we’re grateful for anything you raise.
-We ask that you set your own target, based on how much you think you can raise.
-We will then ask that you try and smash that target!
+You set your own target, based on how much you think you can raise.
+All we ask then is that you try your hardest to smash your target!

 Every single penny – 100% – of fundraised money that you raise is sent directly to Uganda, to support local community projects and development.